 Xintela is also developing a stem cell treatment for cartilage damage in horses, thus bringing a product to market early and at the same time preparing for clinical studies in man.

 Cancer, malignant tumours, is the collective name for approximately 200 different diseases.
 The form of cancer depends on from which type of cell the tumour has developed and the treatment alternatives and prognosis vary depending on the cancer form.
-Xintela is using its patented technology to detect and develop a new and better treatment for cancer in the brain.
+Xintela is using its patented technology to detect and develop a new and better targeted cancer therapies against aggressive cancers, including treatment the brain tumor glioblastoma ans triple negative breast cancer.
+The development of novel targeted cancer therapies is conducted in Targinta AB, which is a wholly-owned subsidiary of Xintela.